leegal1992/learningsteps-terraform/README.md

 ![Log showing missing email claim](./screenshots/37c-log.png)

-*Root cause identified: oauth2-proxy could not extract an email claim from this account's ID token.*

-The fix mapped identity to the `preferred_username` claim instead (reliably populated for this account type) and allowed it to be treated as unverified:
+The classroom account just does not populate a normal email claim in its token.
+I mapped identity to the preferred_username claim instead, which is reliably filled in for this kind of account.

 ```bash
 sudo bash -c 'cat >> /etc/oauth2-proxy/oauth2-proxy.env << EOF